top of page

 Whether you're a seasoned skier or just starting out, this event is open to all ages and abilities, making it a fantastic day for everyone to get involved.
 There’s something for everyone:

 How to Join: Participants can easily register and pay online by selecting their category.
 Once signed up, you’ll be all set for an unforgettable day on the slopes.
-Practice starts at 12 noon, with racing kicking off at 1 PM sharp.
+Practice starts at 12 noon, with racing kicking off at 12:30pm sharp.
+So, whether you're here to compete or cheer from the sidelines, the BLAST promises a fantastic afternoon of skiing, stalls, and fun!

 The BASH - Horse Racing Night